aedobbyn/postal/README.md

 So to answer the burning question…what if we wanted to ship live animals from Wyoming to Philly by ground at 2:30pm in a nonrectangular package??
-How long will it take and how much will it cost?
+When will it get there and how much will it cost?

 ``` r
 fetch_mail_package(origin_zip = "88201",